Peripheral Artery Disease

 It is essential to learn about factors that may place you at risk for developing peripheral artery disease (PAD)

 as you age.
 Addressing these risk factors may not only reduce the likelihood of developing PAD but may significantly lower your risk of stroke

 and heart attack

-.
-Many of these risk factors can be addressed through lifestyle modifications while others may require intervention with medications.
+Many of these risk factors can be addressed through lifestyle changes while others may require intervention with medications.

 - Exercise regularly: Physical activity can lead to weight loss and improve your fitness level.
 A general guideline is to perform 30 minutes of cardio exercise, five days a week.
 If you can do it daily and make it a habit, that is even better.